ashnernovilla/GPT4ALL-with-Streamlit/README.md

 # 📚 Web Content Query Tool

-A Streamlit application that allows users to query Web content dynamically.
-Users can enter any Web URL, and the app will scrape the content, process it, and allow them to ask questions based on the extracted information.
+A Streamlit application that allows users to query content dynamically.
+Users can enter any PDF File, and the app will scrape the content, process it, and allow them to ask questions based on the extracted information.

 ## 🎯 Features